chadzero5/openstick-mini-neogeo/README.md

 Assembly:
 - The M4 35mm brass standoffs slide into the four corner posts and should be friction fit.
 - The JLF lever is secured with four M4 14mm countersunk bolts secured with either flange or acorn nuts.
-- ~~The top and bottom plate are secured with four (each) M4 14mm countersunk bolts.~~ Bottom piece is secured with four M4 14mm countersunk bolts.
-Top piece can be secured with four M4 14mmcou
+- ~~The top and bottom plate are secured with four (each) M4 14mm countersunk bolts.~~ ****Bottom piece is secured with four M4 14mm countersunk bolts.
+Top piece can be secured with 4x M4 14mm countersunk bolts or 4x M4 16mm button head bolts.****
 - The Neutrik port is secured with two M3 18mm countersunk hex bolts and two M3 nuts.